How Does Obesity Canada Work with Stakeholders?

 OC will enter into agreements with public and private organizations in order to:

-- Enhance the impact of OC’s activities (including sponsorships for conferences, workshops, preceptorships, student meetings and research boot camps, public outreach, CONDUIT publications, travel awards, knowledge translation programs, networking opportunities, communications and marketing strategies, etc);
+- Enhance the impact of OC’s activities (including sponsorships for conferences, workshops, preceptorships, student meetings and research boot camps, public outreach, CONDUIT publications, travel awards, knowledge translation programs, networking opportunities, communications and marketing strategies, public engagement and advocacy efforts, etc);

 - Increase opportunities for fostering innovations and investments toward cost-effective solutions to prevent, control and treat obesity;